Sibs: Broadcast

 Sibs premiered as a preview telecast on Tuesday, September 17, 1991 at 9:30/8:30c, utilizing a lead-in from Roseanne and airing one hour after the series premiere of Home Improvement.
 The following night, the show began airing in its regular Wednesday 9:30/8:30c time period, kicking off the latter half of the three-hour Wednesday comedy block that ABC was promoting as The Hump.

 Ultimately, Sibs had very little appeal to a mass audience, and garnered weak ratings in its first month on the air.
 The series' low ratings adversely affected the shows that followed it, Anything but Love and Good & Evil, another freshman comedy, which, in its own right, was struggling due to its 10:30/9:30c scheduling and controversy over its storylines.
 Sibs was put on hiatus in late October 1991 as the three-hour sitcom block was discontinued (Anything but Love moved into Sibs time slot, while Good & Evil was canceled).
-The remaining episodes were aired by ABC in April and May of 1992, on Tuesdays at 9:30/8:30c (again following Roseanne), and the series was officially canceled during May 1992 upfronts.
+Three more episodes were aired by ABC in April 1992, on Wednesdays at 9:30/8:30c, and the series was officially canceled during May 1992 upfronts.

-After cancellation: Related By Birth
+After cancellation: Related by Birth

 In 1993, a year after the series' cancellation, Heide Perlman proposed a new comedy pilot for ABC which was a re-conceived version of Sibs.
 Perlman was successful in having Margaret Colin, Jami Gertz and Dan Castellaneta participate in the new pilot, in which all reprised their Sibs characters of Audie, Lily and Warren respectively.
-ABC greenlighted the pilot, titled Related By Birth, and it was produced later that year.
+ABC greenlighted the pilot, titled Related by Birth, and it was produced later that year.
 This incarnation focused on the close relationship of sisters Audie and Lily, with no mention as to the existence of older sister Nora or brother-in-law Howie (as Marsha Mason and Alex Rocco declined to appear in this project).
 Audie, who had been cynical and icy in Sibs, exhibited a softer personality in this version, whereas Lily was portrayed as more neurotic.
 Warren, whose character had also become more subdued, was a companion of the girls, while the new supporting cast included Mark Nassar as Audie's frantic, entrepreneurial boss Michael Brickman and Grayson McCouch as Henry, Lily's assistant in a catering business.
-ABC aired Related By Birth as a summer pilot special on July 2, 1994, but passed on developing the project into a weekly series.
+ABC aired Related by Birth as a summer pilot special on July 2, 1994, but passed on developing the project into a weekly series.